 However, even with in-person sales still going strong, the NRF predicts a strong 2015 holiday for online sales.
 Its recent report estimates that holiday online sales will increase between 6 and 8 percent over the 2014 holiday season, totaling over $105 billion.
 And, even though it is a bit early in the holiday shopping season to read too much into Custora’s statistics for September, 2015, it is encouraging to note that e-commerce revenue was up 11%, and # of orders up 12%, vs. September 2014.

 To make online holiday sales a success for your business, be certain to plan your sales early and implement email and marketing plans to support them.
-(See above for tips on email).
 And, while it may go without saying, be sure to give your website a check-up prior to the busy season and make sure that your pages load quickly, your images all show up, and your shopping cart works flawlessly.
 Nothing makes a sale disappear more quickly than a slow site, or an error during the checkout process.

 If you don’t sell online

 DO NOT ignore your website as part of your 2015 holiday promotion plan.
-(If you don’t have a website, don’t wait another minute to get one up and running.
-See Tips for Launching a Small Business Website to get started.)
 Even if they plan to buy in a store, your customers will most likely check your website for product and service offerings, prices (and compare them with competing prices at online and other retail stores) your holiday hours, and likely coupons or promotion codes that they can use for in-store discounts.
 Don’t disappoint them!

 Additionally, with so many people shopping online, consider a special holiday promotion for gift cards/certificates.
 These can be easily delivered via email, so no shipping charges are involved, and with minimal work you can craft high-value packages such as 10 individual gift cards for the price of 9, or a 20% discount on gift card face value.
-According to the NRF survey, gift cards are the most requested item for holiday 2015, with 58.8% of respondents wishing to receive them.
+According to NRF, gift cards are the most requested item for holiday 2015, with 58.8% of respondents wishing to receive them.
 This is a particularly good option for service businesses, especially those in the entertainment, travel, or other “experience” related markets such as spas and salons.
-According to the PwC survey, 52% of millennials’ holiday spend (and 30% of older shoppers’ spend) will go toward experience-related purchases.
+According to PwC, 52% of millennials’ holiday spend (and 30% of older shoppers’ spend) will go toward experience-related purchases.

 You can make this type of offer using a code delivered via email, or even a nicely designed PDF gift certificate that your customer can print and give to the gift recipient.
 You also don’t need a sophisticated online shopping cart to take orders and collect payment.
 One option is to advertise the gift card promotion on your website, but take the actual orders over the phone.
 The other is to use a very simple online payment form that is accessed from a “buy now” button on your website.
 Check with your credit card payment processor to see if they offer this type of functionality.
 It is fairly common, so they just might.
 (For example, PaySimple includes a securely hosted PCI compliant online payment form that can be custom-branded for your company.
 We also provide code for easy-to-use payment form links and buttons that you can simply paste into your website, marketing emails, or social media posts.)